 - Get out a blender or a food processor.

 - Fill the large pot with water, add a shake of salt, and bring to a boil.

 - Add the spaghetti and cook for as long as directed.

-- Drain the spaghetti in the colander, rinse briefly under cold water, and place in the large serving bowl.
+- Drain in the colander and rinse briefly under cold water.

-- Toss by hand with a little sesame oil so the spaghetti won’t stick and set aside.
+- Toss with a little sesame oil and set aside in the serving bowl.

 STEP THREE – Make the Sauce